microsoft/cobalt/infra/modules/providers/azure/app-service/README.md

 ### Module Definitions

 The App Service is dependent on deployment of Service Plan.
 Make sure to deploy Service Plan before starting to deploy App Services.
+If you would like to monitor insights from your app service please deploy App Insights Module too.

 - Service Plan Module : infra/modules/providers/azure/service-plan
+- App Insights Module : infra/modules/providers/azure/app-insights
 - App Service Module : infra/modules/providers/azure/app-service

 ```